mastcu/SerialEMLibs/ReadMe.txt

 noHDF version of libiimod if that needs updating for SerialEMCCD.
 Copy libcfshr-[^I]*.lib, libiimod-[^I]*.lib, and/or libimod-[^I]*.lib to here.

+libifft-MKL is built in VS2015 against static MKL libraries in the Intel 2015 compilers, using the Intel-OMP Win32 and x64 configurations.
+These configurations rely on the environment variable ICPP_COMPILER15, which is defined by the Intel install.
+This is used in the C/C++ - General section and the Linker - Input section.

                         SerialEM with MKL  Intel-free SerialEM  SerialEMCCD
                           32-bit 64-bit       32-bit 64-bit      v90  v140
 hdf5-14.lib                  X                   X